Geet0560/URL-Shortener-Search-Optimisation-/README.md

 - **npm i --save-dev nodemon**
 - This will install nodemon and save it as a development dependency in the project.
 The package will be downloaded from the npm registry and stored in the **"node_modules"** directory within the project's root folder.

+- - **npm i shortid**
+- "shortid" is a popular npm package used to generate unique and concise IDs which plays a vital role in the URL shortening process.

+- **npm install method-override**
+- It is a npm package commonly which allows us to override the HTTP request method using special query parameters.
+It configures with Express.js application as middleware.

 - **npm run**
 - (Ensure that MongoDB server is successfully running and connected most probably in the **localhost:27017** PORT, if it is giving errors and is getting disconnected, try manual approach -> Run **mongod** command in the terminal)
 - **npm run test**